BioThumos/biothumos.github.io/content/index.md

 title: Welcome to the BioThumos Knowledge Base
 ---

-This is a collection of knowledge on recovery from Long COVID, ME/CFS, health optimization, longevity, and other related topics based on latest research and anecdotes.
+This is a collection of knowledge on COVID, Long COVID, ME/CFS, health optimization, longevity, and other related topics based on latest research and anecdotes.

 See knowledge entries in the left sidebar.